yachielab/FRACTAL/README.md

 5. FastTreeMP (version: 2.1.10) *optional; if you want to use ML for lineage reconstruction*
 6. MAFFT (version: 7.464) *optional; if you want to reconstruct a lineage from unaligned sequences*
 7. HMMER (version: 3.3) *optional; if you want to reconstruct a lineage from unaligned sequences*
+8. Trimal (version: 1.4.1) *optional; if you want to reconstruct a lineage from unaligned sequences*

 ### Software installation